 With these kind of things it’s important to be helpful without telling them what to do or forcing them to participate.
 I like to give new players options with open ended suggestions.
 When you get a new player asking “What do I do?” you can be pretty sure they aren’t in their character yet.
 Give them some hints.
 Ask them some questions like “What would your character do?” or “What would you like to do?”
 Even if they don’t get it right away, showing them it’s okay to role play can be very helpful.

 Some players are embarrassed by acting out their character or even talking in character at the table.
 Do not force these players to role play!
 The last thing they need is to have everyone focused on them while they try to figure out what do.
 Leading by example is a much better way to start.
 If possible, have a more experienced player lead the group and stay in character to give the newer players a template to follow.
 A lot of social interaction is just mimicry, so examples are good for everyone.

 While a lot my advice to a DM is essentially telling you to get over it, that is not the same advice I would give to a player.
 The dungeon master assumes a certain amount of responsibility and needs to act as a leader.
 Because of this, you also have to shoulder some of the burden for your players and show a lot of compassion if they are having trouble.
 Make them feel comfortable and that will go a long way to opening things up.

 Some players are not as afraid of role playing as they are of the consequences of doing so.
 In a lot of groups other players will deride another character in game.
-While it may be in character it still should be discouraged.
-It may be artificial for all your player characters to get along, but it is important to make sure that no one feels bullied or pushed around.
+It may be impossible for all your player characters to get along, but it is important to make sure that no one feels bullied or pushed around.
 In any group it’s very easy for one person to become the butt a joke.